-Airline's participation in the SAF Incentive Scheme in future years, for example (but not limited to) by declining a SAF Proposal from that Airline or giving a smaller SAF Allocation than was requested;

-- 1.13.2. the value of the Airline's SAF Credit will be reduced to reflect the amount of SAF delivered; - 1.13.3. where extraordinary circumstances outside of the Airline's control have prevented it from delivering its Airline SAF Allocation, following consultation with all Airlines and acting reasonably, Heathrow may amend the delivery date set out in paragraph 1.13 above; - 1.13.4. where any participating Airline has over-delivered against its SAF Allocation, Heathrow may reallocate any remaining amounts in the SAF Incentive Pot as between those participating Airlines who have over-delivered on a fair and non-discriminatory basis. - 1.14.
-If, prior to the date on which the SAF Credit is applied, an Airline ceases operations at the Airport (including but not limited to, for reasons of insolvency), any SAF Credit relating to that Airline will no longer be applicable. - Subject to these Conditions and provision of the relevant evidence to show SAF delivery 1.15. to the airport, and verification of that evidence, any applicable SAF Credit will be implemented by way of a credit to each qualifying Airline's Heathrow airport charges account.
-Where the Airline has provided the relevant delivery evidence at guarterly intervals and it has been verified, any applicable SAF Credit may be applied each guarter, as set out in the SAF Incentive Guidance.
-Alternatively, any applicable SAF Credit will be applied by the end of 31 March 2026, as set out in the SAF Incentive Guidance.
+- Airline's participation in the SAF Incentive Scheme in future years, for example (but not limited to) by declining a SAF Proposal from that Airline or giving a smaller SAF Allocation than was requested; - 1.13.2. the value of the Airline's SAF Credit will be reduced to reflect the amount of SAF delivered; - 1.13.3. where extraordinary circumstances outside of the Airline's control have prevented it from delivering its Airline SAF Allocation, following consultation with all Airlines and acting reasonably, Heathrow may amend the delivery date set out in paragraph 1.13 above; - 1.13.4. where any participating Airline has over-delivered against its SAF Allocation, Heathrow may reallocate any remaining amounts in the SAF Incentive Pot as between those participating Airlines who have over-delivered on a fair and non-discriminatory basis. - 1.14.
+If, prior to the date on which the SAF Credit is applied, an Airline ceases operations at the Airport (including but not limited to, for reasons of insolvency), any SAF Credit relating to that Airline will no longer be applicable. - 1.15.
+Subject to these Conditions and provision of the relevant evidence to show SAF delivery to the airport, and verification of that evidence, any applicable SAF Credit will be implemented by way of a credit to each qualifying Airline's Heathrow airport charges account.
+Where the Airline has provided the relevant delivery evidence at quarterly intervals and it has been verified, any applicable SAF Credit may be applied each quarter.
+Alternatively, any applicable SAF Credit will be applied by the end of 31 March 2026.
 A SAF Credit is non-transferable, has no cash value and cannot be withdrawn or cashed-out in any way.
 A SAF Credit can only be used against airport charges incurred by way of operations at the Airport.
 If, as at the date of intended application of the SAF Credit, the Airline has outstanding debts owing to Heathrow, the Airline has 21 days in which to confirm which account debt the amount should be receipted against.
 If no such confirmation is forthcoming, the SAF Credit will be applied so as to be receipted against the oldest outstanding undisputed debt on the Airline's Heathrow airport charges account.